 4. Tzitzikas kai Mermigas#

-What’s good: Updated Greek classics, good wine selection, consistent quality Must try: Moussaka, grilled meats, Greek salad with proper feta Price: €20-30 per person Vibe: Casual but nice, popular with both tourists and Greeks
+What’s good: Updated Greek classics done consistently well, solid wine selection, service that’s friendly without being pushy Must try: Moussaka (their version is excellent), grilled meats, Greek salad with thick-cut proper feta Price: €20-30 per person Vibe: Casual but polished, popular with both tourists and Greeks — which is usually a good sign

-Location: Mitropoleos 12-14, near Syntagma edge of Plaka
+Location: Mitropoleos 12-14, near the Syntagma edge of Plaka

 5. Glykis#

-Modern taverna with creative Greek dishes and excellent mezedes in a relaxed setting.
+Modern taverna with creative takes on Greek dishes and an excellent mezedes selection.
+A step up in ambition from the traditional tavernas, without losing the soul.

-What’s good: Small plates, seasonal ingredients, natural wines Must try: Grilled vegetables, lamb chops, regional cheeses Price: €25-35 per person Vibe: Relaxed, foodie-oriented
+What’s good: Seasonal small plates, natural wines, ingredients you can taste the freshness of Must try: Grilled vegetables, lamb chops, regional cheeses Price: €25-35 per person Vibe: Relaxed, foodie-oriented, the kind of place where you order three more plates because the first three were too good to stop

 Location: Angelou Geronta 2, Plaka